react-native-fast-image version 3.0.0

 Additional resources

-For information about additional libraries, see Supported Third-Party Libraries and Services.
+For information about other libraries, see Supported Third-Party Libraries and Services.